-Jacobs was educated in South Carolina at the College of Charleston which was followed by ministerial studies at Columbia Theological Seminary.
-In preparation for the completion of his last year of seminary and gain preaching experience he was licensed in the spring of 1863 by Charleston Presbytery.
-When he completed his studies he was ordained by South Carolina Presbytery to serve the First Presbyterian Church in Clinton beginning in 1864 and continuing until the dissolution of his call on July 28, 1911.
-Shortly after beginning his pastorate in Clinton he earned the Master of Arts from the College of Charleston in 1866.
+Jacobs received his education in South Carolina at the College of Charleston, which was followed by ministerial studies at Columbia Theological Seminary.
+To gain preaching experience and test his ministerial gifts before finishing seminary he was licensed by Charleston Presbytery in the spring of 1863.
+After graduation Licentiate Jacobs was ordained and installed in First Presbyterian Church of Clinton beginning a call that would extend from 1864 until it was dissolved July 28, 1911.
 During the forty-seven years of his ministry the communicant membership of First Church grew from around 40 to over 300.
-In addition to his pastoral responsibilities with the Clinton congregation, he served both the Duncan’s Creek and Shady Grove Churches, 1864-73, was the stated supply of the Rockbridge Church, 1870-87, and was often invited to preach in churches throughout his presbytery and synod.
+In addition to his pastoral responsibilities with the Clinton congregation he supplied both the Duncan’s Creek and Shady Grove Churches, 1864-73; was stated supply of the Rockbridge Church, 1870-87; and was often invited to preach in other churches throughout the presbytery and synod.

-The influence upon Rev. Jacobs by his father’s interest in education came forth in his work to develop better educational opportunities in Clinton.
-Following the Civil War, the South’s recovery was slow due to a collapsed economy and the harshness of Reconstruction.
-The administrative and institutional structures for educating the Southern youth had to be rebuilt.
-W. P. Jacobs saw the need in Clinton and organized the Clinton High School Association in 1872.
-An old pre-war academy building at the edge of town was renovated for the school and William States Lee of Edisto Island was hired as its principal and teacher.
-However, the new school was private and only those who could afford the fees could access an education.
-From the small start of the Clinton High School Association came the organization that would take the next step in education, the Clinton College Association.
-On October 11, 1880, Clinton College, currently Presbyterian College, was organized as a Presbyterian coeducational institution with the driving force coming from Rev. Jacobs and the First Church congregation.
-Rev. Jacobs would serve as president of the board for over 20 years.
-W. S. Lee went on from his high school work to be the first president of Clinton College, and a local minister and educator, Zelotes Holmes, was hired to serve on the faculty in those first years.
+Following the Civil War, the South’s recovery was slow due to a collapsed economy and the difficulties of Reconstruction.
+The administrative and physical infrastructure for educating local youth had to be rebuilt.
+W. P. Jacobs saw the need and organized the Clinton High School Association in 1872.
+An old pre-war academy building at the edge of town was renovated and William States Lee of Edisto Island was hired to be the principal and teacher.
+However, the new school was private and only those who could afford the fees had access to an education.
+From the small start of the Clinton High School Association came the organization that would take the next step, the Clinton College Association.
+On October 11, 1880, Clinton College, currently Presbyterian College, was organized a coeducational school with the driving force coming from Rev. Jacobs and his First Church congregation.
+He would serve as president of the board for over twenty years.
+W. S. Lee went on from his high school work to be the first president of Clinton College, and a local minister and educator, Zelotes Holmes, was hired to serve on the faculty.

-Even though serving churches and leading in higher education would seem to be enough work for Rev. Jacobs, his compassion for the homeless children of his day led to the founding of Thornwell Orphanage in Clinton.
-His mother, Mary Elizabeth, had been an orphan until she was adopted into the family of William Swan Plumer, thus the “William Plumer” in William Plumer Jacobs was her way of honoring her loving adoptive parents.
-The name, “Thornwell Orphanage,” was chosen by Jacobs to both honor and remember his seminary professor, James H. Thornwell, who had himself been orphaned as a boy.
+Even though serving churches and leading in higher education would seem to be enough for Pastor Jacobs to do, his compassion for the homeless children of his day led to the founding of Thornwell Orphanage.
+His mother, Mary Elizabeth, had been an orphan until she was adopted into the family of William Swan Plumer, thus the “William Plumer” in his name was her way of honoring her adoptive parents.
+The name, “Thornwell Orphanage,” was chosen by Jacobs to honor and remember his seminary professor, James H. Thornwell, who was himself an orphan.
 A board for the institution was organized in 1873, the first building was begun in 1874, and the first orphans were admitted on October 1, 1875.
-The orphanage went through difficult times but by 1909 the number of children in Thornwell was such that they could no longer worship with First Presbyterian Church due to the limits of its seating, so Enoree Presbytery organized the Thornwell Memorial Church for the orphan children.
-Dr. Jacobs was called to serve the Thornwell Church while continuing his call to First Church, but due to the heavy load of work and his increasing age he resigned from First Church after a few years and dedicated his pastoral efforts to Thornwell Memorial.
+The orphanage went through difficult times but by 1909 the number of children was great enough that they could no longer worship with First Presbyterian Church due to the limits of its seating, so Enoree Presbytery organized Thornwell Memorial Church on the orphanage campus.
+Dr. Jacobs was called to serve the Thornwell Church while continuing at First Church, but due to the heavy load of work and his increasing age he resigned from First Church and dedicated his pastoral efforts to Thornwell Memorial.

 W. P. Jacobs had married Mary Jane Dillard in Coldwater, South Carolina, April 20, 1865.
-There were at least seven children born to William and Mary Jacobs.
+There were at least seven children born into the Jacobs household.
 The five that lived to be adults included Florence Lee, James Ferdinand, William States, John Dillard, and Thornwell.
 In the cemetery abutting the First Presbyterian Church in Clinton are markers for two children that died in infancy.
-One stone may be for Eugene Ferdinand who was born in 1869 (Diary, 128), and the name of another child is not known though the “W. J. J.” initials are clear on the grave marker.
+One stone may be for Eugene Ferdinand who was born in 1869 (Diary, 128), and the name of another child is abbreviated with the initials “W. J. J.” on the grave marker.
 Given the high infant mortality rate of the era, it is possible that other children died in infancy and their deaths were not mentioned in Dr. Jacobs’s diary.